FAFSA Help - Need help completing the FAFSA? - Check out this tutorial 7 Easy Steps to FAFSA.

 Services has information about both external private scholarships and the college’s Foundation scholarships.
 Please contact our office for more information, or visit the Scholarships Page for more information.

-Veterans Services is located in the Student FInancial Services office in Building 25.
+Veterans Services is located in the One Stop in Building 22.
 Appointments may be scheduled by calling either (360) 596-5242 or (360) 596-5232.
 Additional information available on the Veterans Education Benefits Page.

 Detailed information regarding the Department of Veterans Affairs education programs may be accessed at www.gibill.va.gov.
 Students receiving VA educational benefits are encouraged to apply for Financial Aid.